sbancuz/Appunti/Distributed consistency model.md

 ![[consistency.png]]

+The problem that consistency models solve is to maintain updated all the [[Replication|replicas]] of a given system.

 Different models will have different guarantees and different protocols that implement them:
 - Guarantees on content -> max difference on the versions stored at different replicas
 - Guarantees on staleness -> max time between a a change and its propagation for the replicas